Snow Chat

 Handles task-list maintenance, task creation, deletion, completion tracking, and updates to Google Tasks activity.

-These are example ways Snow can use Google Tasks when building apps with you.
-This list is meant to show examples, not document every possible capability.
-Connecting an account does not make Snow run these automatically on its own.
+These are the Google Tasks actions available to the apps you build with Snow.
+Connecting an account does not make Snow run these on its own.

 Executes multiple Google Tasks API operations in a single HTTP batch request and returns structured per-item results.
 Use this to reduce LLM tool invocations when performing bulk operations like updating many tasks, moving tasks, or deleting multiple items.
 Note: Each sub-request still counts toward API quota; batching primarily reduces HTTP overhead and tool call count.